Xalalau/liblau/README.md

 # liblau

+**Updated until Nano's World version a1.14.4 build 9354387**

-A Nano's World package that consists of:
+This package consists of:

   - Libraries to expand the basic Lua functionality;
   - A generic initialization system;